 Man, you must be the protector and provider, especially during an emergency crisis.
 It is your duty to protect your family and provide food and water.

 I would like to share my research and tips on survival preparedness.
 I hope you will appreciate the in-depth preparedness list and recommendations.
 If you can add anything to this list, I would appreciate it and update the post.
 This article is the first one in the category “protect”.
-I am intending to provide research material for emergency–related issues in the nearest future.
-Those who was reading this article before I have updated it, please review again.
+I intend to provide research material for emergency–related issues shortly.
+Those who were reading this article before I have updated it, please review it again.
 I have expanded a few sections with new bullets.

-I do not pretend to be highly knowledgeable regarding the methods and supplies, but what I suggest is mostly based on my many-hours research, simple common sense, and logic.
+I do not pretend to be highly knowledgeable regarding the methods and supplies, but what I suggest is mostly based on my many hours of research, simple common sense, and logic.

 There are three types of emergencies and corresponding preparations should be recognized.